bhandari-nitin/Jarvis/README.md

    3. **Tools**
         * Jarvis is IMB Watson Assitant based conversational-bot that uses [Better Doctor API](https://developer.betterdoctor.com/documentation15) hosted on IBM Cloud Function to recommend doctors bases on location provided by user.
-        **Tools and Tech: ** Python3, IBM Cloud Functions, IBM Watson Assitant
+        * Tools and Tech: Python3, IBM Cloud Functions, IBM Watson Assitant

    4. **Product Requirements/Scope**
         * One of the important steps in this strategy is documenting product requirements and is focused precisely on shaping a chatbot idea into a working project.
-I am using **User Stories Framework** to document requirements.The idea behind **high-level user-stories**  is to be in your customer's shoes and that will give a prespective of their expectations from the product, in this case Jarvis.
+I am using **User Stories Framework** to document requirements.
+The idea behind **high-level user-stories**  is to be in your customer's shoes and that will give a prespective of their expectations from the product, in this case Jarvis.

-        **As a** Customer **(who)**
+        **As a** Customer **(who):**
         - **I need** Jarvis to recommend me doctors based on location I provide **(what) so that** I am educated about doctors filtered as per my location preferences **(why)**
         - **I need** Jarvis to have additonal facility to get doctors based on location as well as speciality **(what)so that** I can get results filterd on locaiton and speciality **(why)**